Pronoun definition and exercises

 9. He is proud of [ ] achievements. (her, his)

-Answers: He, me, themselves, We, her, you, me, me, ourselves, his
+Answers: He, me, themselves, we, her, you, me, me, ourselves, his

 Instructions: